CagriCatik/Python/webpage/docs/rest-api/Designing-REST-API/02_understanding_rest_api.md

-Here’s the fully corrected version to address all potential issues, including the improper handling of dynamic `id` references and syntax errors:

----

 # Understanding REST APIs

 This chapter explores the fundamental principles of REST APIs.
 Understanding these principles is key to designing, using, and integrating RESTful services effectively in your applications.